Charles Revol-Tissot

-Adjutant Charles Alfred Revol-Tissot was a French World War I flying ace credited with five aerial victories.
+Adjutant Charles Alfred Revol-Tissot (/fr/) was a French World War I flying ace credited with five aerial victories.

 Biography

 Charles Alfred Revol-Tissot was born on 2 June 1892 in Paris.

 His youthful interest in aviation led him to learn to fly; he received Civil Pilot's Licence No. 1248 on 1 March 1913.
 When World War I began the following year, he ended up as a pilot in Escadrille BL.3.
 He was awarded the Médaille Militaire on 15 June 1915.

 In 1916, he was transferred to Escadrille N.38 as a Nieuport fighter pilot.
 He survived a mid-air collision.
 Then he was transferred to the Eastern Front to fly for the Romanians as part of the French Military Mission, being assigned to Escadrila N.3.
 While flying for Romania, Tissot shot down 2 German aircraft and shared a third victory in 1917.

 On 14 February (other sources say 15 February), Adjutant Revol-Tissot shot down a German Albatros which crashed in flames near Diocheți.
 On 13 April, he shot down another German aircraft.
 Following this victory he was commissioned as an officer with the rank of Second Lieutenant.

 On 16 April, during the afternoon, he attacked an Albatros with Corporal Maurice Théron, the enemy airplane crashing near Focșani.
 The victory was shared with Théron.
 His final score in Romania is 2 victories.
 (Note: By Romanian victory standards the shared victory was not counted.
 However, French pilots of the Military Mission might have counted their victories using French standards.)

 In 1917, he returned to Escadrille N.38.
 He is also credited with prior victories during 1916, though details are unknown.
 After he became a flying ace, he was awarded the Legion d'honneur.

 Charles Alfred Revol-Tissot died on 13 July 1971, location unknown.